-Area of Study 1: Reading and exploring texts

-Area of Study 2: Crafting texts
+Area of Study 1: Reading and exploring texts Area of Study 2: Crafting texts

-In this area of study, students develop their reading and viewing skills, including deepening their capacity for inferential reading and viewing, to further open possible meanings in a text, and to extend their writing in response to text.
+Students develop their reading and viewing skills, including deepening their capacity for inferential reading and viewing, to further open possible meanings in a text, and to extend their writing in response to text.
 Students will develop their skills from Unit 1 through an exploration of a different text type from that studied in Unit 1.
 Students read or view a text, engaging with the ideas, concerns and tensions, and recognise ways vocabulary, text structures, language features and conventions of a text work together to create meaning.
 Through discussions about representations in a text, they examine the ways readers understand text considering its historical context, and social and cultural values.
-They also explore the text through the prism of their own cultural knowledge, experiences and understanding of the world, and extend their observations into analytical and abstracted explorations.
+They also explore the text through the prism of their observations into analytical and abstracted explorations.
 Developing analytical writing about a text provides students with opportunities to build skills to discuss ideas, apply appropriate metalanguage, integrate evidence from a text to support key points, and explore organisational structures such as formal essays.

-Area of Study 1: Reading and exploring texts

-Area of Study 2: Exploring argument
+Area of Study 1: Reading and exploring texts Area of Study 2: Exploring argument